-I’ll help you bust through blocks, energize out of inertia, and kick the ass of the internal voices that say:”can’t,” don’t,” “not good enough,” and “you shouldn’t.”
-Be ready for my personal brand of kickassedness, humor, and fierce support.
-And lots of fabulous pop music references from the days of albums and 45s.
+I’ll help you bust through blocks, energize out of inertia, and make mincemeat out of the internal voices that say:”can’t,” don’t,” “not good enough,” and “you shouldn’t.”
+Be ready for my personal brand of soulful kickassedness, humor, and fierce support.
+(And lots of fabulous pop music references from the days of albums and 45s.)

 When you sign up for the group, you can also snag one hour of private mentoring/conversation with me for 30% off my usual price: just $97.

 While you’ll be able ask questions in the Facebook group and on group calls, if you’d like some 100% focused, individualized attention and support, you might want to add on an hour of 1-on-1 time.
 We’ll have time to go deeper with any questions or issues that have come up for you, and I’ll create personalized prompts for you to work with so you can dig deeper on some issues you’re focusing on.
 You can use your hour in either one full session, or break it up in two half-hour calls.

 This time can be used during the Unwritten program, or up to a month after we wrap up.

 are you ready?